-If the inter-PHY skew (detected when attempting to deskew 50G or 100G FlexE Instances on different PHYs) exceeds the skew tolerance of the implementation, the FlexE Clients will not be demapped from the incoming PHYs, but will be sent continuous Ethernet Local Fault Ordered sets as illustrated in Figure 34 at the FlexE Client rate.
+If the inter-PHY skew (detected when attempting to deskew 50G or 100G FlexE Instances on different PHYs) exceeds the skew tolerance of the implementation, the FlexE Clients will not be demapped from the incoming PHYs, but will be sent continuous Ethernet Local Fault Ordered sets as illustrated in Figure 35 at the FlexE Client rate.

-If one or more of the PHYs of the FlexE Group has failed (e.g., loss of signal, failure to achieve block lock or alignment lock, hi BER, or any other condition that results in PCS\status=FALSE), the Remote PHY fault bit is set to one in the reverse direction on that PHY in the 50G FlexE Instance or the first 100G FlexE Instance carried on that PHY.
+If one or more of the PHYs of the FlexE Group has failed (e.g., loss of signal, failure to achieve block lock or alignment lock, hi BER, any other condition that results in PCS_status=FALSE, or loss of FlexE overhead frame lock or multi-frame lock), the Remote PHY fault bit is set to one in the reverse direction on that PHY in the 50G FlexE Instance or the first 100G FlexE Instance carried on that PHY.
 Note that this must be done in the FlexE overhead since there is no normal PHY-rate RS layer available to indicate remote fault to the far end.
-In addition, even if none of the PHYs of the FlexE Group have failed, if one or more of the FlexE Instances fails to achieve overhead frame lock or overhead multiframe lock, if there is inconsistency among the FlexE maps, FlexE Instance numbers, or FlexE Group numbers received on the different FlexE Instances of the group, or if the skew between FlexE instances from different PHYs exceeds the deskew buffer provided by the implementation, an appropriate alarm should be raised and all of the FlexE Clients will be sent continuous Ethernet Local Fault Ordered sets as illustrated in Figure 34 at the FlexE Client rate.
+In addition, even if none of the PHYs of the FlexE Group have failed, if one or more of the FlexE Instances fails to achieve overhead frame lock or overhead multiframe lock, if there is inconsistency among the FlexE maps, FlexE Instance numbers, or FlexE Group numbers received on the different FlexE Instances of the group, or if the skew between FlexE instances from different PHYs exceeds the deskew buffer provided by the implementation, an appropriate alarm should be raised and all of the FlexE Clients will be sent continuous Ethernet Local Fault Ordered sets as illustrated in Figure 35 at the FlexE Client rate.

-Figure 34: Ethernet Local Fault Ordered Set
+Figure 35: Ethernet Local Fault Ordered Set